The H$_2^+$ molecular ion: low-lying states: Conclusions

-It is worth mentioning a curious fact that the problem (\ref{Sch}) possesses the hidden algebra $sl(2)\oplus sl(2)$.
-It can be immediately seen - making the gauge rotation of the operators in r.h.s. of the equations (\ref{X_L}) and (\ref{Y_L}) with gauge factors $e^{-p\xi}$ and $e^{p\eta}$, respectively.
-We obtain the operators which are in the universal enveloping algebra of $sl(2)$ (see e.g. \cite{Turbiner:1988}).
-The dimension of the representation is $-\La$ and $-\La+\frac{R}{p}$, respectively.
-For non-physical values of $\La$ and integer ratio $\frac{R}{p}$ the algebras $sl(2)$ appear in the finite-dimensional representation realized in action on polynomials in $\xi, \eta$.
-It explains a mystery sometimes observed of the existence of polynomial solutions for non-physical values of $\La$ in the problem (2) (details will be given elsewhere).
+It is worth mentioning a curious fact that the problem (\ref{Sch}) after separation angular dependence possesses the hidden algebra $sl(2)\oplus sl(2)$ \cite{Turbiner:2011}.
+The differential operator in $\xi$ and $\eta$ is in the universal enveloping algebra of $sl(2)\oplus sl(2)$ (see e.g. \cite{Turbiner:1988}).
+The spin of the representation is $-(\La+1)$ and $-\La-1+\frac{R}{p}$, respectively.
+For non-physical, (half)-integer, positive values of $-\La$ and integer ratio $\frac{R}{p}$ the algebras $sl(2)$ appear in the finite-dimensional representation realized in action on polynomials in $\xi, \eta$, respectively.
+It explains sometimes observed a mysterious appearance of polynomial solutions for non-physical values of $\La$ in the problem (\ref{Sch}).

 \textit{ \bf Acknowledgements}.